-Undergraduate Online GetWIse Programs: Incoming undergraduate first-year and transfer students who intend to earn degrees from UW-Madison are also encouraged to complete an online GetWIse violence prevention workshop.
+Undergraduate Online GetWise Programs: Incoming undergraduate first-year and transfer students who intend to earn degrees from UW-Madison are also encouraged to complete an online GetWise violence prevention workshop.
 Approximately 7800 new students complete the program each year.
 Students can choose from a variety of workshop topics including healthy sexuality, healthy relationships, and how to support survivors.
-GetWIse workshops are facilitated by trained UHS peer educators.
-For more information about GetWIse visit www.uhs.wisc.edu/prevention/firstvear.
+GetWise workshops are facilitated by trained UHS peer educators.
+For more information about GetWise visit, please click here.

-Student-Athletes and Athletics Staff: In August 2017, the NCAA adopted a requirement that all student-athletes, coaches and staff be educated on sexual violence prevention, intervention and response, to the extent allowable by state law and collective bargaining agreements.
-In 2020-2021, all student-athletes participated in a 60-minute program hosted by Huddle Up.

-All athletics staff completed three online trainings - Responsible Employee (RE), Clery Act Campus Security Authority (CSA), Preventing Sexual Harassment & Sexual Violence at UW-Madison.
+Student-Athletes and Athletics Staff: In August 2017, the NCAA adopted a requirement that all student-athletes, coaches and athletic administrators be educated on sexual violence prevention, intervention and response, to the extent allowable by state law and collective bargaining agreements.
+In 2022-2023, Wisconsin Athletics partnered with an external vendor, called Game Plan, to provide sexual violence prevention educational curriculum geared specifically to the student-athlete and coach population.
+All upperclassmen student-athletes completed six eLearning courses and coaches and staff completed three eLearning courses on Game Plan.
+All first year student-athletes participated in the campus required trainings-U Got This!, AlcoholEdu, Our Wisconsin, GetWlse, and Preventing and Responding to Sexual and Relationship Violence.
+Athletics staff identified as Responsible Employees and Campus Security Authorities completed two online trainings-Responsible Employee (RE) and Clery Act Campus Security Authority (CSA), respectively.
+Athletics staff are also required to complete Preventing Sexual Harassment & Sexual Violence at UW-Madison every three years.
 These trainings inform staff on obligations related to being compliant with institutional policies and processes, as well as reporting responsibilities.